antonstagge/website/README.md

 Then go to /etc/nginx/sites-available/ and rename default to default.txt or something Then go to sites-enabled/ and remove default.

-## update certificate and run send_mail script using cron
+## Update certificate and run send_mail script using cron

 edit the crontab file using